 About This Interview

 In his four-hour Archive interview, Tom Bergeron describes his early interest in broadcasting, which led him to call and interview Moe Howard and Larry Fine of "The Three Stooges" at age sixteen.
 He recalls becoming a local television announcer in Portsmouth, New Hampshire, and chronicles his years as a local television personality in Boston in WBZ, where he hosted People Are Talking.
 He discusses transitioning to a national platform on the FX Channel, where he hosted the cult hit Breakfast Time, and recounts his years hosting Hollywood Squares.
 Bergeron then talks of his great success in replacing Bob Saget as the host of America's Funniest Home Videos, and details his role as host of Dancing With the Stars.
 He speaks of dealing with the various co-hosts, judges and celebrities involved with the program, and expresses his love of the spontaneity of live television.
 He also speaks of co-hosting the 2008 Emmy Awards.
-Amy Harrington conducted the interview on January 18, 2013 in Calabasas, California.
+Amy Harrington conducted the interview on January 18, 2013 in Calabasas, CA.